 Apply for a passport or identity card

 Apply for a passport or identity card at the municipality where you reside.
-You are obliged to personally attend the appointment.
+You must personally come to the appointment.
 Minor children must also join during application and collection.
 See further explanation under the header Approach.
 You can collect the travel document after 5 working days.

 A passport or identity card is used to show who you are.
 A passport or identity card is also a travel document, allowing you to travel to other countries.
 With an identity card, you can visit most European countries.
 With a passport, you can visit any country.
 For some countries, you will also require a visa.
 More information about travelling to other countries can be found on Rijksoverheid.nl (Dutch only).